Simple deployment

 Using the jabber plugin

-Then you can use the jabber plugin and you will have interesting conversations with your jenkins build system, like:
+Then you can use the jabber plugin, and you can discuss with your Jenkins build system.
+It’ll look something like that:

 !build myproject